delphix/virtualization-sdk/docs/docs/Best_Practices/Strings.md

 Python 2.7 source code files are assumed to use the "ASCII" encoding, unless told otherwise.
 Unfortunately, ASCII is an obsolete encoding that only knows how to deal with a small number of characters, and only really supports American English.

-In order to use non-ASCII characters in your source code, you need to use a different encoding than ASCII, and you need to tell the Python interpreter which encoding you're using.
+In order to include non-ASCII characters in your source code, you need to use a different encoding than ASCII, and you need to tell the Python interpreter which encoding you're using.
 In Python 2.7, this is done with a "magic" comment at the very top of each file.

 Here is an example of the first line of a Python file that uses the UTF-8 encoding:
 ```python